ConRoXP/parallel_computing_intro/README.md

 **Lab**:
 Introduction to parallel distributed memory programming using the Message Passing Interface (MPI) library.

-I had to submit to assignments for a total of 30% of the final grade.
+During the semester, I had two submit to assignments for a total of 30% of the final grade.